-Discover the wonder and magic of computing at Stevens.
+Discover the power and magic of computing at Stevens.

 In the 21st century, software-centric systems are everywhere.
 From embedded systems (smart phones, automobiles) to healthcare systems to financial systems, software is a central feature of all the systems that society today depends upon.

 To design, develop and maintain these increasingly complex software-centric systems, the world needs engineers who are strongly rooted in the fundamentals of engineering and science as well as have the knowledge to engineer software systems that meet the needs of the market place and are safe and secure.

 Commencing in Fall 2015, the School of Systems and Enterprises and the School of Engineering and Science at Stevens are jointly offering a Bachelor of Engineering in Software Engineering -the first program in the US which will meet both the software engineering undergraduate curriculum standards and an ABET accredited general engineering curriculum.

 Intended to provide students with a rigorous general engineering undergraduate education with depth in both software engineering and systems engineering, the B.E. in software engineering is a four-year degree program, composing 141-credit hours.